Accuracy improves occupational health and safety

 When people observe their own work environment more keenly, they often change their ways of working in the long term.
 Risks can be better anticipated – which is the ultimate goal of OHS efforts.

+A total of 1,380 EHS (Environment, Health and Safety) observations were made in 2018.
 Observations are one of the indicators used in the scorecards of Pohjolan Voima's own personnel.

 All kinds of observations